-The CATSI Act requires the constitution of an Aboriginal or Torres Strait Islander corporation to include a process for dealing with disputes within the corporation (s.
+The Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act) requires the constitution or rule book of an Aboriginal or Torres Strait Islander corporation to include a process for dealing with disputes within the corporation (s.
 66-1(3A)).

 Example dispute resolution processes

-ORIC’s ‘The Rulebook Condensed’ provides an example dispute resolution process.
+ORIC’s rule book condensed provides an example dispute resolution process, see also this policy paper and conference paper.
 Research conducted by AIATSIS found that whilst a number of PBCs used this dispute resolution process as a guide, only a minority used this dispute resolution process without any changes or additions.

 - If a dispute arises, the parties must first try to resolve it themselves.

 - If the dispute is not resolved within 10 business days, any party may give a dispute notice to the other parties.
 The dispute notice must be in writing and must say what the dispute is about.
 It must be given to the corporation.